-A US\$1.00 change in the assumed public offering price of US\$ per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease our pro forma as adjusted net tangible book value as described above by US\$ million, the pro forma as adjusted net tangible book value per ordinary share and per ADS by US\$ per ordinary share and US\$ per ADS, and the dilution per ordinary share and US\$ per ADS, respectively, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.
-Our net tangible book value following the completion of this offering is subject to adjustment based on the actual initial public offering price of the ADSs and other terms of this offering determined at pricing.
+A US\$1.00 change in the public offering price of US\$10.50 per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease our pro forma as adjusted net tangible book value as described above by US\$3.24 million, the pro forma as adjusted net tangible book value per ordinary share and per ADS by US\$0.02 per ordinary share and US\$0.06 per ADS, and the dilution per ordinary share and per ADS to new investors in this offering by US\$0.23 per ordinary share and US\$0.94 per ADS, respectively, assuming no change to the number of ADSs offered by us as set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.

-The following table summarizes, on a pro forma as adjusted basis as of December 31, 2018, the differences between the existing shareholders as of December 31, 2018 and the new investors with respect to the number of ordinary shares (in the form of ADSs or shares) purchased from us in this offering, the total consideration paid and the average price per ordinary share paid and per ADS at an assumed initial public offering price of US\$ per ADS before deducting estimated underwriting discounts and commissions and estimated offering expenses.
+The following table summarizes, on a pro forma as adjusted basis as of December 31, 2018, the differences between the existing shareholders as of December 31, 2018 and the new investors with respect to the number of ordinary shares (in the form of ADSs or shares) purchased from us in this offering, the total consideration paid and the average price per ordinary share paid and per ADS at an initial public offering price of US\$10.50 per ADS before deducting estimated underwriting discounts and commissions and estimated offering expenses.
 The total number of ordinary shares does not include Class A ordinary shares underlying the ADSs issuable upon the exercise of the over-allotment option granted to the underwriters.

-Ordinar purcl y shares hased Total consi deration Average price per ordinary Average price per

-Number Percent Amount Percent share ADS
+linary shares purchased Total consideration eration Average price per ordinary Average price per Number Percent Amount Percent share ADS Existing shareholders 200,000,000 93.5% US\$28,853 44.0% US\$0.14 US\$0.58 New investors 14,000,000 6.5% US\$36,750 56.0% US\$2.63 US\$10.5 Total 214,000,000 100.0% US\$65,603 100.0% US\$0.31 US\$1.23

-(in US\$ thousand s, except for percent ages)

-Existing shareholders % US\$ % US\$ US\$

-New investors % US\$ % US\$ US\$

-Total 100.0% US\$ 100.0% US\$ US\$